mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 he said "In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders."

+The combination of features added to JavaScript in ES2015 (ES6) and beyond plus the use of ESLint make JavaScript a quite nice language.

 TypeScript is a superset of the JavaScript language.
 Therefore it contains the same beautiful features and blunders that are present in JavaScript.